The brand mantra

 - The best brand mantras don’t just capture the positioning, but also are inspirational.
 So try to come up with phrases that might also inspire both the internal organization and the brand community.

 - Remember that you aren’t writing advertising copy, and you definitely aren’t writing taglines.
 Brand mantras are internal positioning statements that are used to capture the essence of the brand, not sloganeering (although, there are certain great brand mantras that can eventually translate externally).
-Later today, we’ll explore in more detail the difference between a tagline and a brand mantra.

 Step 3 Share and Discuss